rhm2k/cline_docs/getting-started/installing-dev-essentials.md

-# Installing Essential Development Tools with Cline
+# Installing Essential Development Tools with Cline | New Coders

 When you start coding, you'll need some essential development tools installed on your computer.
 Cline can help you install everything you need in a safe, guided way.